check-spelling-sandbox/custom-module-template/README.md

 Custom Modules ⚡ supercharges ⚡ your Botpress chatbot building experience by adding in-chat capabilities and by customizing the chatbot editor to your liking.

 This Github template is meant as the starting point for building Botpress Custom Modules.
-You can find a non-exhaustive use-case list [here](#how-do-i-do-xyz?) as well as lots of references below.
+You can find a non-exhaustive use-case list in [How do I do XYZ?](#how-do-i-do-xyz?) as well as lots of references below.

 ## Quick Start